d2l-ai/d2l-vi/chapter_recurrent-neural-networks/language-models-and-dataset_vn.md

 <!--
 Let us generate an artificial sequence from 0 to 30.
-We assume that the batch size and numbers of timesteps are 2 and 6 respectively.
+We assume that the batch size and numbers of bước thời gian are 2 and 6 respectively.
 This means that depending on the offset we can generate between 4 and 5 $(x, y)$ pairs.
-With a minibatch size of 2, we only get 2 minibatches.
+With a minibatch size of 2, we only get 2 minibatch.
 -->

 *dịch đoạn phía trên*